rustwasm/wasm-bindgen/README.md

 # wasm-bindgen

-A CLI and Rust dependency for acting as a polyfill for [Wasm host bindings][host], allowing you to interoperate with JS from wasm with types like strings, JS objects, etc.
+A project for facilitating high-level interactions between wasm modules and JS.

 [host]: https://github.com/WebAssembly/host-bindings

 [![Build Status](https://travis-ci.org/alexcrichton/wasm-bindgen.svg?branch=master)](https://travis-ci.org/alexcrichton/wasm-bindgen)
 [![Build status](https://ci.appveyor.com/api/projects/status/559c0lj5oh271u4c?svg=true)](https://ci.appveyor.com/project/alexcrichton/wasm-bindgen)

-This project is a "temporary" polyfill for the [host bindings proposal][host] which is intended to empower wasm modules to interact with host objects such as strings, JS objects, etc. This project enables defining JS classes in wasm, taking strings from JS in wasm, and calling into JS with JS objects previously provided.
+This project is sort of half polyfill for features like the [host bindings proposal][host] and half features for empowering high-level interactions between JS and wasm-compiled code (currently mostly from Rust).
+More specifically this project allows JS/wasm to communicate with strings, JS objects, classes, etc, as opposed to purely integers and floats.
+Using `wasm-bindgen` for example you can define a JS class in Rust or take a string from JS or return one.
+The functionality is growing as well!

 Currently this tool is Rust-focused but the underlying foundation is language-independent, and it's hoping that over time as this tool stabilizes